Threshold Tuning for Aggregation

 targetBucket = "aggregated_telemetry"

 // 1.
-Fetch raw telemetry for the execution window
+Fetch raw telemetry for the execution window.

-rawData = from(bucket: "raw_telemetry")
+rawData =

 |> range(start: -task.every)